reinert/requestor/README.md

     // Queries an object associated with the given key.
     <T> T retrieve(String key);

-    // Saves the value into the store associated with the key.
+    // Saves the value into the store associating with the key.
-    // Being a request scope store, the data will be available during the request/response lifecycle only.
+    // Returns the same store to enable save chaining.
     Store save(String key, Object value);

-    // Saves the value into the store associated with the key.
+    // Saves the value associating with the key in a upstream store according to the specified level.
-    // Being a request scope store, the data will be available during the request/response lifecycle only.
+    // To persist in the immediate parent store, set the level param to Level.PARENT.
-    // If you want to persist it in the immediate parent store, set the level param to <code>Level.PARENT</code>.
+    // To persist in the root store, set the level param to Level.ROOT.
-    // If you want to persist it in the root store, set the level param to <code>Level.ROOT</code>.
+    // Returns the same store to enable save chaining.
     Store save(String key, Object value, Level level);

     // Checks if there's an object associated with the given key.